polkadot-js/docs/docs/substrate/extrinsics.md

 - **interface**: `api.tx.staking.nominate`
 - **summary**:    Declare the desire to nominate `targets` for the origin controller.

    Effects will be felt at the beginning of the next era.
-This can only be called when  [`EraElectionStatus`] is `Closed`.

    The dispatch origin for this call must be _Signed_ by the controller, not the stash.
-And, it can be only called when [`EraElectionStatus`] is `Closed`.